In order to become a CRRC-approved Accredited Testing Laboratory, you must attend a Lab Training in addition to filling out the necessary forms below.

 Notify the CRRC within 10 business days of any change in the Responsible Person(s) for CRRC testing.
 To maintain approval as an AITL, the laboratory must retain at least one Responsible Person to supervise or perform the testing and certify test results.

-Accredited Manufacturer Testing Laboratory Information
+Approved Manufacturer Testing Laboratory Information

-CRRC Wall Licensees with their own testing facilities have the opportunity to become a CRRC Wall Rating Program Accredited Manufacturing Testing Laboratory (Wall AMTL).
+CRRC Wall Licensees with their own testing facilities have the opportunity to become a CRRC Wall Rating Program Approved Manufacturing Testing Laboratory (Wall AMTL).
 Wall AMTLs are able to submit radiative property data for Color Family Additional Element Applications in the Wall Color Family Program.
 Becoming an AMTL can also aid in demonstrating ISO 17025 compliance through participation in the biennial ILC.
 The requirements for Wall AMTLs and the Wall Color Family Program can be found in the CRRC-2 Wall Product Rating Program Manual.

 Please email [email protected] or call Audrey McGarrell at (503) 606-8448 x506 for information about becoming a Wall AMTL.